-- Allowance or advance paid in respect of motor vehicle expenses; - Any reimbursement amount paid in respect of any expenditure incurred or to be incurred by the employee. - Note: For purposes of determining taxable income, the above stated amounts will constitute expenditure for the employer, in the year that the employer pays that amount to the employee.
+- Performance-based payments. - Where the employee is deceased before the date of payment, the date of accrual is deemed to be the day before the employee's death. - Note: For purposes of determining taxable income, the above stated amounts will constitute expenditure for the employer, in the year that the employer pays that amount to the employee.
 For purposes of determining taxable income, the above stated amounts will constitute expenditure for the employer, in the year that the employer pays that amount to the employee.